10 Real Apartment Decorating Ideas That Don’t Look Like a Pinterest Fever Dream

 2. Warm Terracotta Accent Wall with Layered Lighting

-The surrounding walls stay cream-white, so the color doesn’t overwhelm it anchors.
-A grey sectional sofa that would feel cold and sterile on its own suddenly reads warm against that backdrop.
-Burnt orange and earthy patterned throw pillows reinforce the whole palette without screaming about it.
+A grey sectional that would normally feel cold and sterile suddenly reads as warm and cozy against that backdrop.
+Burnt orange and earthy patterned throw pillows reinforce the palette without screaming about it.

-This room is a masterclass in why ceiling-only lighting is one of the biggest apartment decorating mistakes people make.
+This room is a masterclass in why ceiling-only lighting is a massive apartment decorating mistake.
+Here’s what they used instead:

 3. Black Steel Glass Partition: Studio Apartment Zoning Done Right

-Looks expensive.
-Solves a real problem.
+Looks Expensive.
+Solves a Real Problem.

 • Cream sectional sofa